Open Access journal articles and others where possible are linked to external source.

 Accepted or In Press

 Kramer, H A, B M Collins, C V Gallagher, J Keane, S L Stephens, and M Kelly.
+In Press.
 Accessible LiDAR: estimating large tree density for habitat identification.
-Accepted in Ecosphere
+Ecosphere

 Downing, J., Y T Zhang, W Dow, M Kelly, S D Blanchard, N Adler, D Schillinger, H H Moffet, M Warton, and A J Karter.
 Food environment and weight change: does residential mobility matter?
 The Diabetes Study of Northern California (DISTANCE).
 Accepted for publication in American Journal of Epidemiology